kolemare/CNN-CPP/README.md

   - **$\epsilon$**: A small constant added for numerical stability, preventing division by zero.
   - **$t$**: The time step or iteration count, which helps in correcting the bias in the moment estimates.

-- <code style="color: teal;">RMSprop</code> This optimizer maintains an exponentially decaying average of past squared gradients to divide the gradient element-wise, which helps in dealing with the vanishing learning rate problem.
+- <code style="color: teal;">RMSprop</code> (Root Mean Squared Propagation) This optimizer maintains an exponentially decaying average of past squared gradients to divide the gradient element-wise, which helps in dealing with the vanishing learning rate problem.
 It updates the weights and biases based on the root mean square of gradients.

   <h3 style="display: inline-block;">$$s_{\text{weights}} = \beta \cdot s_{\text{weights}} + (1 - \beta) \cdot \text{dweights}^2$$</h3>
   <h3 style="display: inline-block;">$$\text{weights} = \text{weights} - \eta \cdot \frac{\text{dweights}}{\sqrt{s_{\text{weights}}} + \epsilon}$$</h3>